Car driving in snow.

 Maximum visibility is key in inclement weather so make sure you have good, effective wiper blades and adequate all-season washer fluid.

-Check out our blog, The Importance of Wiper Blades.
+Check out our blog, The Importance of Wiper Blades

 6. Check the heater and defroster

 This tip is often overlooked.
-“On that cold morning when there is frost on the window, you need heat on the window so make sure the fans are working on all settings,” Matt advises.
+On that cold morning when there is frost on the window, you need heat on the window, so ensure the fans are working on all settings.

 7. Check the condition of the windshield, lights, and blinkers